 The fungus enters the pruning wounds and can be spread in the winter during wet conditions.
 Since we have not had much rain so far, however, I decided to prune my apricot trees while I had my tools out.
 The plum tree had many, vigorous upright branches that needed to be thinned.
 With the apricot and peach trees, I often removed the flatter-angled branches and left the more upright ones.
+It's important to remember to clean your pruner blades with a solution of 10% bleach in order to prevent transfer of disease or fungus to another tree or healthy branch.

 Keep in mind that adequate pruning peach tree lessens the amount of thinning of fruit that is needed later.
 With the nectarine tree, I thinned about half of the fruiting branches that originated close to the main branches.
 Of those that remained, I headed them by one-third if they were longer than eighteen inches.
-I removed or cut back most two-year-old fruiting branches.
+I removed or cut back most two-year old fruiting branches.
 When done, I circled the tree with a rope around the scaffold branches to support the nectarines I hope the tree will bear when the time comes.